hannah-rae/hannah-rae.github.io/_pages/publications.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}

+1. 🆕 Nakalembe, C. L. and **Kerner, H. R.** (2022).
+Applications and Considerations for AI-EO for Agriculture in Sub-Saharan Africa.
+To appear in *Association for the Advancement of Artificial Intelligence (AAAI) Workshops*, International Workshop on Social Impact of AI for Africa.

-1. 🆕 Tseng, G., **Kerner, H.**, Rolnick, D. (2021).
+1. 🆕 Tseng, G., **Kerner, H.**, Rolnick, D. (2022).
 TIML: Task-Informed Meta-Learning for crop type mapping.
 To appear in *Association for the Advancement of Artificial Intelligence (AAAI) Workshops*, AI for Agriculture and Food Systems (AIAFS).

 1. 🆕 Tseng, G., Zvonkov, I., Nakalembe, C., **Kerner, H.** (2021).
 CropHarvest: a global satellite dataset for crop type classification. *Neural Information Processing Systems (NeurIPS) Datasets and Benchmarks*, [link](https://openreview.net/forum?id=JtjzUXPEaCu).